Lightjohn/Ssh-ultimate-guide/README.md

    ForwardX11 yes
 ```

-Now you can just `ssh machine` because the username is specified for every
-connections and the others parameters are set specifically for this machine.
+Now you can just `ssh machine` because the username is specified for every connection and the other parameters are set specifically for this machine.

-Here some options that are really worth to know:
+Here some options that are really worth knowing:

-`ForwardAgent yes/no`: very useful if you are going from one machine to another,
-you will jump from one machine to another without ever being asked for a password
+`ForwardAgent yes/no`: very useful if you are going from one machine to another; you will jump from one machine to another without ever being asked for a password
-(if the previous steps are done: `~/.ssh/authorized_keys` on every servers)
+(if the previous steps are done correctly: `~/.ssh/authorized_keys` is on every server)

 **NOTE**: Do not activate this option on any server, only on those you trust.

-`IdentityFile ~/.ssh/id_rsa`: you can specify for a particular host a specific
+`IdentityFile ~/.ssh/id_rsa`: You can specify a specific key for a particular host .
-key.

-### Warning: Powerful options here
+### Warning: Powerful options here:
-`LocalForward 5900 127.0.0.1:5900`: This option can possibly let you so much
-things: let's imagine you want to control with VNC a machine that can only be
-reach through SSH, add this option and after you can just: `vnc localhost` and
+`LocalForward 5900 127.0.0.1:5900`: This option can possibly let you do so many things: Let's imagine you want to control a machine that can only be reached through SSH with VNC, add this option and after you can just: `vnc localhost` and
-it will works: YOU are redirecting the distant port to your local port easily.
+it will work: YOU are easily redirecting the distant port to your local port.

-**Note**: in `LocalForward AAAA 127.0.0.1:BBBB`, AAAA is your local port and BBBB
-is the distant port.
+**Note**: In `LocalForward AAAA 127.0.0.1:BBBB`, AAAA is your local port and BBBB is the remote port.

-Another command: Imagine you want to connect to HostB but only HostA is
-available through internet.
+Another command: Imagine you want to connect to HostB but only HostA is available through internet.

 ```
 Host HostA